-The 2013 Re-inspection program could not have been a success without the help of many people.
+The 2017 Re-inspection program could not have been a success without the help of many people.
 I would like to thank the staff at Tay Valley Township for their assistance and resident knowledge of the area.
-They have been a tremendous help over the past eight years.

-The success of the 2013 septic re-inspection season is in large part due to the hard work and enthusiasm provided by the summer staff; thank you Peter and Robyn.
+They have been a tremendous help over the past ten years.
+Also, summer students are vital to the success of the re-inspection program as well.
+They provide assistance to the inspector in the field and administrative assistance in the office; thank you Emma Deyo for your enthusiasm and hard work this summer.